freeblank/blog/_posts/2017-08-05-memory-track-c-c++.md

 all memory is free
 ```

-you will get the full source here[Github MemoryTrack](https://github.com/freeblank/MemoryTrack.git)
+you will get the full source here [Github MemoryTrack](https://github.com/freeblank/MemoryTrack.git)